babylonchain/finality-provider/docs/configuration.md

 $ valcli admin dump-config --config-file-dir /path/to/your/config/dir/
 ```

-After dump the config directory has following structure
+After dump the config directory has the following structure

 ```bash
 $ ls /path/to/your/config/dir/Vald